Keeping Jira Service Management secure in the age of remote work

 - Monitoring: Ensuring project admins are granting permissions in a responsible and considered manner

-To solve the monitoring challenge, we’ve created the following script, which you can use if you have ScriptRunner for Jira installed on Jira Service Management version 8.0.0 or above.
-This script will create a list of all the service management in your Jira instance, and the type of permissions granted in each one.
+To solve the monitoring challenge, we’ve created the following script, which you can use if you have ScriptRunner for Jira installed on Jira Service Desk version 8.0.0 or above.
+This script will create a list of all the service desks in your Jira instance, and the type of permissions granted in each one.
 You can then quickly navigate to a specific portal and change these permissions if you so please.

 Here’s an example of what the output from this script might look like: